Browns, Steelers brawl at end of Cleveland’s 21-7 win

 Players from both sidelines spilled on the field during the melee, which began after Garrett wrestled Rudolph to the ground well after he completed a short pass on a meaningless play.
 Garrett, Pouncey and Browns defensive tackle Larry Ogunjobi were ejected.

 Rudolph got his hand on Garrett’s helmet first as the players grappled on the ground, but Garrett escalated the brawl after he got back on his feet.
 He yanked the helmet off Rudolph and swung wildly, hitting the quarterback on the top of the head.

 Rudolph threw his arms in the air in disbelief after the impact, and Pouncey retaliated by punching and kicking Garrett.

-“The reality is he’s going to get suspended, we don’t know how long, and that’s going to hurt our team,” Browns quarterback Baker Mayfield said immediately after the game.
+“I thought it was pretty cowardly and bush league,” Rudolph said.
+“I’m not going to back down from any bully.
+I felt like I had a bone to pick with him.
+I appreciate the line always having my back, but I was angry.”

-Fox commentator Troy Aikman called Garrett’s actions “barbaric.”
+Browns quarterback Baker Mayfield called Garrett’s actions “inexcusable” and Fox commentator Troy Aikman said they were “barbaric.”

+Mayfield said the incident overshadowed a win that the Browns should be celebrating.

 Browns receiver Odell Beckham Jr. was shown replays of the brawl on the NFL Network set.